Recently Viewed

 Description

-Big Data permeates all aspects of modern life, which is why author Henrik Skaug Saetra has written a book about the associated threats to liberty.
-The main puzzle surrounding the threats of Big Data to liberty are usually either a) lost in vagueness due to the concept of liberty being employed without a clear understanding of its content, or b) lost in definitions that employ flawed traditional understandings of what liberty really is.
-When the threat posed by an all-encompassing phenomenon that has grown to the proportions Big Data has, we have both an interesting, and potentially very important, puzzle on our hands.
-The phenomena discussed in Big Data's Threat to Liberty: Surveillance, Nudging, and the Curation of Information are related to how we are constantly under surveillance by various actors.
-Data is gathered from our homes, our cars, our smartphones, various devices around the house, in addition to general surveillance through ubiquitous camera surveillance combined with facial recognition and the gathering of data through social networks, commercial and public websites and services.
-Is being constantly watched compatible with liberty?
+Big Data permeates all aspects of modern life, and while there is no shortage of potential benefits resulting from this, author Henrik Skaug Saetra argues that we must also understand the threats Big Data poses to liberty.
+The issues discussed in Big Data's Threat to Liberty: Surveillance, Nudging, and the Curation of Information are related to how we are constantly under surveillance.
+Data is gathered from our homes, our cars, our smartphones, various devices around the house, and public sources such as facial recognition enabled camera surveillance and various websites and social networks.
 Furthermore, the information gathered is used to influence our actions.
-Detailed personality profiles are employed in order to make us purchase products and services, or pay our taxes, though tailor-made nudges aimed at irrational and subconscious mechanisms, and delivered with a level of precision only possible with Big Data-driven algorithmic curation of data.
-Are we free, when manipulated or coerced in this manner?
-Finally, the information we receive in various media is curated by algorithms, and even people are curated in manners meant to satisfy our desires.
+Detailed personality profiles are utilized in order to make us purchase products and services, or pay our taxes, through tailor-made nudges aimed at irrational and subconscious mechanisms, and delivered with a level of precision only possible with Big Data-driven algorithmic curation of data.
+Finally, the information we receive through various media is curated by algorithms, and even people are curated in order to satisfy our desires.
 By providing us with what the algorithm believes we want, we are spared from the exposure of unpleasant information, and even unpleasant people.
 The ideological landscapes we traverse are thus characterized by conformity, and a concomitant tyranny of popular opinion becomes ever more coercive as this occurs.
-These threats to personal liberty are covered in a new and unique contribution to the ethics and pragmatic approaches to the evolution of Big Data as a pervasive force in society, now and in the future.
+The question is: How does being constantly watched, manipulated, and having our world-views shaped as just described affect our freedom?
+In this book it is argued that Big Data's threat to individual liberty is routinely misunderstood and underappreciated due to (a) vagueness resulting from the concept of liberty being used without it being defined, or (b) the use of definitions based on flawed understandings of what liberty is.
+In this new and unique contribution to the ethics of Big Data and artificial intelligence, both these challenges are thoroughly addressed.

 Book Information